 - work in a position directly related to your major area of study

-While working on an OPT placement, you are not allowed to:
+While on a post-completion OPT placement, you are not allowed to:

 - transfer to another school